-Design and procedure
+Design

 We summarized the experimental designs in Table 4.
-We mapped the designs used in the problems, which included one-sample, between-subject, and within-subject experimental designs.
-We set up all the Problems using Qualtrics.
-Adopting a formatting method that can best reduce participants' cognitive load, we had a total of 18 Qualtrics blocks.
-Participants were randomly assigned to complete 9 of the 18 blocks, in order to address reviewer’s feedback to decrease the length of the survey and the burden on participants.
-The display of Problems and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics.
-Problems were presented in random order and participants were randomly and evenly assigned into different conditions.
-We previously tested this method in many other replications and extensions conducted by our team, for example, a similar replication of an influential review paper by Kahneman and Tversky (1972) (Wan & Feldman, 2021).
-Our findings from projects using a similar design (e.g., Chen et al., 2023; Yeung & Feldman, 2022) suggest that combining several experiments in a single data collection in random order does not impact likelihood of replication success, and allows for important additional insights.
-This seems especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successfully whereas others do not, as well as in the potential in drawing inferences about the links between the different studies and consistency in participants’ responding to similar paradigms.
+We mapped the designs used in the problems, which included one-sample, between-subject, within-subject, and mixed experimental designs.
+We set up all the problems using Qualtrics.
+We had a total of 18 Qualtrics blocks, and empirically related problems were grouped in a single Qualtrics block so that the same participants answered all related problems - 1) Problems 13, 14, and 15, and 2) Problems 18 and 19.

+In order to address reviewer’s feedback in Stage 1 to decrease the length of the survey and the cognitive burden on participants, we randomly assigned participants to complete 9 of the 18 blocks.
+The display of problems and conditions was counterbalanced using the randomizer “evenly present” function in Qualtrics.

+We previously tested including many problems in a single data collection using a unified design in many other replications and extensions conducted by our team, and our experience has shown that combining several experiments in a single unified data collection in random order does not seem to impact likelihood of replication success.
+For example, we successfully ran a similar design in our replications of studies reviewed in influential review papers by Kahneman and Tversky (1972) (Mayiwar et al., 2024), Read et al. (1999) (Wong & Feldman, 2025), Heath et al. (1999) (Au & Feldman, 2020), and Tversky and Kahneman (1971) (Hong & Feldman, 2025).
+This design seems especially powerful in addressing concerns about the target sample (naivety, attentiveness, etc.) when some studies replicate successfully whereas others do not.
-We provided further details in the section “Materials and scales used in the replication + extension problems” in the supplementary materials.

-Table 4

-Replication and extension experimental design